Spiritual

 Held in a community committed to spiritual deepening for global transformation, change happens one person at a time, responding with depth and compassion.
 This is the invitation now: to a fully soul-present, earth-centered emergence.
 Welcome to an uprising of hope and creative becoming. ”

-Sharon's Bio
+Rosalie's Bio

 Ronald E. Moor